mustafa-mohammed04/OracleDBA_Labs/Day4-task.md

 ```

-## How To Convert Tabele to Partation ?
+## How To Convert Table to Partation ?

   >> partitioning is a technique used to divide large tables into smaller, more manageable pieces called partitions